Skip to content

 Here are the four components of the Gestalt approach:1,3,5

-3. Field theoretical strategy: the “field theory” is foundational to Gestalt therapy, and is constructed on the basic belief that humans can only be understood in the context of their lives.
+3. Field theoretical strategy: The “field theory” is constructed on the basic belief that humans can only be understood in the context of their lives.
 This includes their current and past relationships, experiences, situations, and settings, which all work to help shape the individual and their patterns of response.

 What Can Gestalt Therapy Help With?